lenskit/lkpy/docs/guide/data.rst

     that were passed to algorithms in the past.
 It also subsumes the old support for producing sparse matrices from rating frames.

+Getting started with the dataset is fairly straightforward:

+>>> from lenskit.data import load_movielens
+>>> mlds = load_movielens('data/ml-latest-small')

+You can then access the data from

 .. _data-model:

 Data Model and Key Concepts